Dutch propose curfew to rein in virus; will ban more flights

 With Rutte’s administration in caretaker mode since resigning last week, it will have to convince skeptical lawmakers to back the 8:30 p.m.-to-4:30 a.m. curfew before it can be enforced.
 A debate is expected Thursday and Rutte appealed for support, saying “we are at a crucial moment for our security, for our national public health.”

 Rutte’s four-party coalition resigned Friday over a scandal involving thousands of parents wrongly being labeled fraudsters by the country’s tax office.
-It remains in office as a caretaker administration until a new coalition is formed following a March 17 general election.
+It remains in office until a new coalition is formed following a March 17 general election.

-If parliament approves the curfew, the Netherlands would join other European Union countries that have told people to stay home after dark, including neighboring Belgium, France, Italy and parts of Germany.
+If parliament approves the curfew, the Netherlands would join other European Union countries that have told people to stay home after dark, including Belgium, France, Italy, Greece and parts of Germany.

+“It’s a tough measure,” Rutte said.
+“Nobody wants a curfew; nobody is cheering this.”

-The Netherlands has been in a tough lockdown for a month and will remain that way at least until at least Feb.
-9, but the government says a slow decrease in the number of new infections and the threat posed by new variants have forced it to take tougher action.
+The Netherlands has been in a tough lockdown for a month and will remain that way until at least Feb.
+9, but the government says a slow decrease in the number of infections and the threat posed by new variants have forced it to take tougher action.

+Rutte said the number of visitors people are allowed at home will now be cut from two to one at a time, and the number of people allowed to attend funerals will be halved from the current 100.

 The Dutch public health institute announced Tuesday that new infections decreased 21.5% over the past week to 38,776 as the lockdown that began in mid-December began to bear fruit.
 But at the same time, it warned that the new, more transmissible virus variant that led to a sharp spike in infections in the U.K. and Ireland is expected to make up at least half of all new Dutch COVID-19 cases by mid-February.